The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 And the overall time to get it implemented is also generally reduced as compared to a leadership style with one leader.

-This becomes more problematic in the time of crisis management when decisions are needed to be taken faster in order to cover the damage.
+This becomes more problematic during crisis management when decisions need to be taken faster to cover the damage.

 When the distributed leadership style is implemented in an organization, the leaders are expected to be heard.

-Now, this is not necessarily a bad thing, but it tends to raise more conflicts, reduce the speed of decision-making, and even the efficiency of the project.
+Now, this is not necessarily bad, but it tends to raise more conflicts and reduce the speed of decision-making and even the efficiency of the project.

 In this model, the people started to think that their voices are critical for the company, and it should matter whenever and whatever decisions need to be made.